Terminal Agents Suffice for Enterprise Automation

 We will release the full evaluation framework, evaluation datasets, environments, prompts, and documentation upon acceptance of the manuscript.
 All prompts used in our experiments are included in Appendix~\ref{sec:prompts} and will be released with the source code.
 Task definitions, success criteria, and evaluation procedures are fully specified in the evaluation framework, and all evaluation metrics and scoring scripts are deterministic given the model outputs.

-Exhaustive multi-seed evaluation was not feasible given the size of the evaluation matrix across models, platforms, and agent paradigms, together with frontier-model API costs, rate limits, and long wall-clock times required to execute full agent trajectories.
-Because task outcomes are binary (success/failure), we report the standard error of the success rate using the sample-proportion estimator, $\sqrt{\hat{p}(1-\hat{p})/n}$, where $\hat{p}$ is the obtained success rate and $n$ is the number of evaluated tasks in a given environment.
-This provides a principled estimate of uncertainty due to finite benchmark size.
-However, it does not fully capture run-to-run variation from stochastic decoding, tool nondeterminism, or environment instability, so small differences should be interpreted cautiously.
-For reference, with success rates around 80\%, this corresponds to standard errors of approximately 2.2, 2.9, and 2.8 percentage points for our ServiceNow, GitLab, and ERPNext environments, respectively, and about 1.5 points over the full 729-task benchmark.
+\paragraph{Uncertainty and repeated runs.} Exhaustively repeating the full evaluation matrix was not feasible given the number of models, platforms, agent paradigms, and tasks, together with frontier-model API costs, rate limits, and the long wall-clock time required to execute complete agent trajectories.
+We therefore report two complementary measures of uncertainty.

+First, because task outcomes are binary, we estimate uncertainty due to the finite benchmark size using the standard error of a sample proportion, $\sqrt{\hat{p}(1-\hat{p})/n}$, where $\hat{p}$ is the observed success rate and $n$ is the number of evaluated tasks.
+For success rates near 80\%, this corresponds to standard errors of approximately 2.2, 2.9, and 2.8 percentage points on ServiceNow, GitLab, and ERPNext, respectively, and approximately 1.5 percentage points over the full 729-task benchmark.